On 8 April 2019, the Financial Services Legislation Amendment Bill received Royal Assent.

-Below are the various steps that must happen to implement the proposed changes.
+Below are the various steps that must happen to implement the changes.
 For indicative dates, see the timeline from the Ministry of Business Innovation and Employment (MBIE).

 Financial Advice Code Working Group begins developing new Code of Conduct – (this started in August 2017).